 - Expect a family member or representative (with your permission) and your physician will be notified promptly upon your admission to the hospital.

 Visitation privileges will not be restricted, limited or otherwise denied on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.
 Mercy will ensure all visitors enjoy full and equal visitation privileges consistent with patient preference and medical safety.

 It is our responsibility to maintain a healing environment that encourages recovery.
 Visitors are reminded disruptive behavior can impact patient’s care and recovery.
 Visitors will be asked to leave the patient’s room and/or hospital if they are disturbing this healing environment.

 Visitation privileges include the following:

-- Limitations on the number of visitors for clinical reasons or during a specific period of time
+- Limitations on the number of visitors are required for clinical reasons or during a specific period of time.

-- Inpatient substance abuse treatment programs with protocols limiting visitation
+- Inpatient substance abuse treatment programs with protocol limiting visitation.

 - Age of visitors permitted

 - Number of visitors at a given time